Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Numerical Results

 We can also examine how the probability distribution of the final parallel velocity changes from one set of particles to the other.
 This is shown in figure \ref{fig:Vz finales patada y no} for the absolute value of $V_z$.
 In the case of particles that did not cross any thin structure, it is reasonable to expect for their distribution to peak at the origin since they did not experience any extraordinary force in the $\hat{z}$ direction.
 The distribution of the others, on the contrary, should be centered on a higher velocity value.
 Indeed, both of these things are reflected in figure \ref{fig:Vz finales patada y no}, showing once again the effect of electronic pressure in parallel acceleration.

 To further quantify the relevance of EP, let us define the function $f(x)$ as the conditional probability of a particle having crossed a peak given that its final value of $\chi$ satisfies $\chi \geq x$.
-Using Bayes' theorem \cite{gelman1995bayesian},

-where $P(EP)$ is the probability of a particle having gone through a peak, and we calculate it as the percentage of particles that did that.
-Next, $P(\chi\geq x|EP)$ is the probability of the final $\chi$ being greater than $x$ knowing that the particle crossed a peak.
-To compute this, we first isolate the particles that crossed a peak, as previously explained.
-Within this population, we then calculate the fraction of particles with a final value of $\chi \geq x$.
-Finally, the denominator $P(\chi\geq x)$ is the same as the previous term except that all particles are considered.
+To find it we first select particles having $\chi\geq x$ at the end of the simulation, and then we determine the fraction that crossed a peak.
+Whether a particle went through a peak or not is established using the previously explained method.

 In figure \ref{fig:f(x)} the function $f(x)$ is plotted for $0\leq x\leq 1$.
 We first notice that, as expected, it is an increasing function.
 This indicates that greater values of the final $\chi$ correspond to a higher likelihood of the particle having crossed a peak of the EP field.
-In fact, almost half of high pitch-angle particles have interacted with these structures.
-In addition, the linearity in the semi-log graph shows an exponential behaviour of $f(x)$ up to $x \sim 0.9$, with an exponent of $1.23\pm 0.01$.
+In fact, half of high pitch-angle particles have interacted with these structures.
+In addition, the linearity in the semi-log graph shows an exponential behaviour of $f(x)$ up to $x \sim 0.9$, with an exponent of $2.07\pm 0.02$.